Grounded in history, focused on the future

 Along with its location, the curriculum at Norland has changed and progressed with the times to offer the most up-to-date academic childcare training courses and the highest practice standards in line with the latest research.
 Norland’s worldwide reputation as being at the forefront of early years education and training continues.
 It now offers an intensive academic degree and skills-based diploma programme, combining cutting edge research and knowledge with practical training.
 It is our students, past and present, who have been instrumental in establishing Norland’s position as the leader in early years education.
 Every Norlander carries the responsibility of maintaining our reputation to the highest of standards.

 Throughout its constant development Norland’s values have remained the same, with children being at the centre of all decisions and the Norland mottoes ‘Love Never Faileth’ and ‘Fortis In Arduis’ (Strength in Adversity) being central to its values.

-Some key dates from our historyView our full timeline
+Some key dates from our historyView our history

 The iconic uniform symbolises the professional status of a Norland Nanny

 Emily Ward quickly recognised that Norland Nurses (as Norland graduates were originally known) needed to be recognised as professionals (and not mistaken for housemaids) so she introduced the uniform.
 Norland Nurses would not only wear the uniform when training but also once qualified in the workplace – they were recognisable wherever they went.